 That might not be very useful, as typically while editing the source code and doing incremental builds, the development layout is different from that final "package" layout.
-While it is possible to run a conan package local command to execute the packaging in the user folder, and that will achieve that final layout, that is not very elegant.
-Conan provides several ways to customize the layout for editable packages.
+While it is possible to run a conan package local command to execute the packaging in the user folder and it will achieve that final layout, that is not very elegant as it should be run after every modification.